andreasmhallberg/readingnotes/Hallberg, 2016. Case endings in spoken Standard Arabic.md

 - Spoken Standard Arabic defined as: 6

 > the most formal register of Arabic extemporaneous speech by proficient, highly educated native speakers of Arabic
+- 10% of tokens would take a case marker in undiacritized writing.
+6% if adverbs and pl/dual *-īn/-ayn* are excluded.
+76n6

 ## Material
   -